Fernando Santana

-Fernando Massiel Santana (born May 17, 1986) is a former Mexican football player.
+Fernando Massiel Santana Santillán (born 17 May 1986) is a former Mexican football player.
 Born in Temascalapa, he was a midfielder for Zacatepec.

 International Tournaments

-Massiel Santana played 26 minutes in the 2008 InterLiga for Pumas UNAM receiving a yellow card against Cruz Azul.
-Later that year he would go on to play three matches (vs. C.D.
+Massiel Santana played 26 minutes in the 2008 InterLiga for Pumas UNAM, receiving a yellow card against Cruz Azul.
+Later that year, he would go on to play three matches (vs. C.D.
 Luis Ángel Firpo, Houston Dynamo, and scoring a goal against San Francisco F.C.) during the 2008–09 CONCACAF Champions League.

 Fernando returned to the 2009–10 CONCACAF Champions League to play in six matches (vs. C.S.D.
 Comunicaciones, W Connection, Real C.D.
 España, and C.D.
 Marathón) for Pumas UNAM.